Views from Bowenvale in the Port Hills

-Starting from Governors Bay, Summit Road leads north along the crater rim towards Lyttelton.
+From Sign of the Kiwi, take Summit Road east along the Lyttelton crater rim.
 One of the first stops is the Bowenvale car park, situated above the Thomson Scenic Reserve and north of Te Heru o Kahukura / Sugarloaf.
-This area is known for its large transmitting tower.
-From here, visitors can choose to follow the main track south along the side of Sugarloaf or explore an informal track heading north and then east.
+This prominent peak is notable for its large transmitting tower.

 Scenic Views and Rocky Outcrops

-The informal track leads to a rocky point, possibly Taukahara on Topo Map NZ.
+The informal track from the car park leads to a rocky point, possibly Taukahara on Topo Map NZ.
 This spot offers superb cliff-edge views and features a distinctive "head" formed by one of the rocky outcrops.
 The scenery here is captivating, providing a unique perspective of the surrounding landscape.

 How to Get There